Shrimp Salad Recipe [Video]

 How to peel shrimp:

-• Remove the legs.
+• Remove the head

 • Use a paring knife to cut through the back.

-• Pull and peel the shell off.
+• Pull and peel the shell off

-• Pinch the tail off if you like.
+• Pinch the tail off if you like

 • To devein, cut a shallow line along the back and use the tip of the paring knife to pull out the grayish line which is the digestive tract.